richardnadj/redils/README.md

 ### Changelog ###

+**Version 1.7.1**
+Edited default values for hash.
+Removed overflow slides from being counted.
+Fixed on load with no hash.

 **Version 1.7.0**
 Added many more external controls.
 Now possible to control the slider with keyboard and via external buttons to move to the next/prev slide.
 Hash is updateable via adding a data-hash attribute to the elements.
 On reload the slider automatically comes back to that position.
 Removed variables from scss.